mcssym/messaging/README.md

 A message can be published multiple times and has a priority.
 Higher is the priority, more quickly it will be dispatched to subscribers.

 #### Message state
-A message has a state where informations about it is saved in the store.
+A message has a state where informations about it are saved in the store.
 The state of a message is accessible through its `MessageState` class with states:
 - `published` the message has been published aka it has passed the guards and has been added to the queue.
 - `dispatching` the message is currently dispatching and the subscriber key that already received the message is saved in the `MessageState`
 - `dispatched` the message has been dispatched to all current subscribers.